 Try as I might, I couldn’t seem to make this image disappear.
 Desperately, I tried to find that sweet little girl.
 She was nowhere to be seen.
 I was frightened.
 I didn’t want to see that thing, ever again.
 Then, it dawned on me.
 If I were to close my eyes, maybe, just maybe, that thing would go away.

 Quickly, I closed my eyes.
 For the longest time, I lay there in bed, staring up at the ceiling, but this time, I had my eyes closed tight.
 I had resolved not to open them until morning!

 Eventually, I fell into a fitful sleep.
 That thing was in my dreams, chasing that sweet little girl.
-Only, instead of the little girl being Jenny, this time the little girl was me.
+Only, instead of the little girl being my daughter, this time the little girl was me.

 I ran as fast as I could to get away from that thing!
 I was huffing and puffing!
 Pretty soon, my husband, who had been fast asleep beside me this whole time, decided that he had enough of me pounding on his back with my fists.
 He shook me gently until I awoke.

 “Honey, honey,” he called.
 “Come on now, wake up!
 It’s only a dream!”

 I sat bolt upright in bed, with my eyes glued shut!